- Key Facts

 Programs that work: Americans Overcoming Adversity

-Opportunity Lives and Bob Woodson collaborate on this uplifting project, which showcases inspiring, true stories of real-life Americans overcoming adversity in our nation’s cities and communities.
+Opportunity Lives and Bob Woodson collaborate on an uplifting project, “The Comeback Series,” which showcases inspiring, true stories of real-life Americans overcoming adversity in our nation’s cities and communities.

 Woodson believes that “low-income people must become agents of their own uplift instead of being assigned the role of a client of professional service providers.
 People are motivated to change and improve when they are shown victories that are possible, not injuries to be avoided.”
 The “Comeback” series of videos highlights the power of such self-empowerment in practice.